peteGSX-Projects/DCCThrottle/README.md

 Platformio, however currently on my laptop compiling under Arduino IDE produces a problem with duplicate WiFI libraries.

-The TFT_eSPI library by BODMER is required to control the TFT LCD screen.
+The /bTFT_eSPIb/ library by BODMER is required to control the TFT LCD screen.
+The User_Setup.h
+file included here should be copied to the TFT_e_SPI library directory.
+This defines the setup for the TFT LCD display.

 Two rotary encoders are used to provide two throttle channels.

 Current Situation